souch/SMP/README.md

 ### Help

+- tap on song to start it
+- tap on a group to fold / unfold it
 - press on home button or back button to shut the song list and keep the music playing in background
 - press the button to the right of next to scroll the list to current played song
 - open the padlock button to disable lock screen (it prevents locking only when the app is on top)